jordanchude/mood-spotify-playlists/README.md

 | B | Button hover styling | L | .5hr | -hr |
 | -- | Total | -- | 1.5hrs| -hrs |

-## Additional Libraries
+## Additional Frameworks/Libraries
-- [Vue.js](https://vuejs.org/) : I decided to use Vue.js because I wanted to easily pull in the data from the Google Sheets API without much code.
-I've done it before with jQuery, but Vue's infrastructure makes it much easier to fetch data, in my opinion.
+- [Vue.js](https://vuejs.org/): I decided to use Vue.js because I wanted to easily pull in the data from the Google Sheets API without much code.
+I've done it before with jQuery, but Vue's infrastructure, in my opinion, makes it much easier to fetch data and display it on the page.
+- [Google Fonts](https://fonts.google.com/): I used Google Fonts to customize the fonts on the web page.
+- [Font Awesome](https://fontawesome.com/): I used Font Awesome for the hamburger menu.
 - I didn't use any other frameworks because using frameworks generally makes websites a little slower (because there's so much to load) and I only wanted to use what was necessary and be strategic.

+## High-Level Process
+- Look for UI inspiration (i.e. via UIGarage.net)
+- Create wireframes/mocks
+    - Make mocks as close to desired live website prior to coding (i.e. including styling and assets)
+- Identify major functions of app
+    - Fetch JSON Data
+    - Sort JSON data by properties
+    - Limit playlists to 100 songs
+- Identify necessary methods/processes for building interface
+    - Mobile-first
+- Build rough HTML/CSS for each section
+- Create major functions
+- Test functions
+- Test responsiveness
+- Refactor, Test, Refactor, Test
+- Deploy, Test

+## Major Refactors
+- CSS
+    - Converted pixels to REMs for better accessibility
+    - Removed redundant code across classes
+- Javascript
+    - Refactored three functions, one for each playlist, into one function with one fetch request for better efficiency

+## Major CSS/JS Decisions
+- CSS
+    - There are a solid amount of classes
+        - I avoided global variables, when possible, so any added elements aren't affected
+        - I used classes instead of IDs, except for navigable sections, for flexibility for any future iterations where I may need to re-use the class
+- JS
+    - Songs can be in more than one playlists
+        - A few of these songs are aggressive and spooky, or aggressive and whimsical
+        - With only 500 songs, if I removed songs once they were added to a playlist, the subsequent playlists may not hit 100 songs and/or have a playlist that isn't accurate to its title

 ## Code Snippet